 These presentation slides are from the Women-Centered Diagnostics satellite session of the 2019 International Conference on AIDS and STIs in Africa (ICASA 2019) that was jointly organized by the African Society for Laboratory Medicine (ASLM), the Clinton Health Access Initiative (CHAI), the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF), UNICEF and Unitaid.
 Much has been done… Read More

-To reach the third 90 of the UNAIDS 90–90–90 targets, country programmes must delve into their data and understand how they represent the quality of VL testing services.
-This guide, published by WHO, presents key considerations and examples of tools (provided in the annexes) to assist countries in developing a national VL M&E plan.
-As… Read More
+To reach the third 90 of the UNAIDS 90–90–90 targets, country programmes must delve into their data and understand how they represent the quality of viral load (VL) testing services.
+This guide, published by WHO, presents key considerations and examples of tools (provided in the annexes) to assist countries in developing a national VL M&E… Read More

 The guidelines for the Stepwise Laboratory Quality Improvement Process Towards Accreditation (SLIPTA), published by WHO, provides a framework for countries in the Africa Region in their efforts to strengthen medical laboratory services through fulfilment of the requirements of the ISO 15189 standard.
 The SLIPTA Guideline describes key elements of the laboratory quality improvement process and… Read More